 2).
 Compress your images

 Even after re-sizing your HD images, the total images file size could be large enough to still slow down your website’s loading speed.
-If you are using a content management system like WordPress, Joomla, Drupal, Shopify, etc. then you are lucky. because you can use some of the best and effective image compression and optimization plugins (apps), which can do the job for you.
-Some of the best and effective image compression plugins in WordPress, you can use :
+If you are using a content management system like WordPress, Joomla, Drupal, Shopify, etc. then you are lucky. because you can use some of the best and most effective image compression and optimization plugins (apps), which can do the job for you.
+Some of the best and effective image compression plugins in WordPress, can use :

 – WP Smush